 Dispute Resolution

-The said diploma establishes the legal framework for Alternative Consumer Dispute Resolution mechanisms, creating the Consumer Arbitration Network in Portugal.
+The aforementioned diploma establishes the legal framework for Alternative Consumer Dispute Resolution mechanisms, creating the Consumer Arbitration Network in Portugal.

 What are consumer disputes?

-These are disputes initiated by a consumer against a supplier of goods or service providers, which respect contractual obligations resulting from purchase and sale contracts or the provision of services, entered into between an established supplier of goods or service providers and consumers residing in Portugal and in the European Union (article 2 nº 1 of Law nº 144/2015.
+These are disputes initiated by a consumer against a supplier of goods or service provider, which concern contractual obligations resulting from sales and purchase or service provision contracts, concluded between a supplier of goods or service provider established and consumers resident in Portugal and the European Union (article 2, no. 1 of Law no. 144/2015).

-ADR are mechanisms available to consumers and companies to try to resolve consumer disputes out of court, in a quicker and less expensive way.
-ADR covers mediation, conciliation and arbitration.
-The ADR process begins with an attempt to reach an agreement via mediation or conciliation.
-However, if this agreement is not reached, the parties may still appeal to the Arbitral Tribunal, through a simple and quick process.
+ADRs are mechanisms available to consumers and companies to try to resolve consumer disputes outside the courts, in a faster and less expensive way.
+ADRs include mediation, conciliation and arbitration.
+The ADR process begins with an attempt to reach an agreement through mediation or conciliation.
+However, if no such agreement is reached, the parties involved can still appeal to the Arbitration Court, through a simple and quick process.

 When does this new regime apply?

-Law nº 144/2015 of September 8, entered into force on September 23, 2015, with suppliers of goods or service providers having 6 months, counting from that date, to adapt to this new regime.
-Therefore, since March 23, 2016, companies must have this information available to their consumers.
+Law No. 144/2015 of 8 September came into force on 23 September 2015, and suppliers of goods or service providers had 6 months from that date to adapt to this new regime.
+Therefore, since 23 March 2016, companies must have this information available to their consumers.

-ATTENTION: Information for consumers about available ADR entities does not exempt suppliers of goods and service providers from providing consumers with the Complaints Book, mandatory under the terms of Decree-Law no. 156/2005, of 15 September.
+ATTENTION: Informing consumers about available RAL entities does not exempt suppliers of goods and service providers from providing consumers with the Complaints Book, which is mandatory under Decree-Law No. 156/2005, of 15 September.

 In the event of a consumer dispute, the consumer may resort to a Consumer Dispute Resolution Entity:

-CNIACC - National Center for Information and Arbitration of Consumer Disputes
+CNIACC - National Center for Information and Arbitration of Consumer Conflicts

 4700-030 Braga